tamer-george/austin_airbnb_dataanalysis/readme.md

 *Amenities and Reviews:*
-4. *Amenities Analysis*: Amenities such as Kitchen, smoked alarm, essentials, hairdryer and Wi-Fi were highly prevalent. listings offering unique features like fire extinguisher and hangers stood out and often commanded higher prices.
+4. *Amenities Analysis*: Amenities such as Kitchen, smoked alarm, essentials, Wi-Fi  and hairdryer were highly prevalent. listings offering unique features like free parking lot stood out and often commanded higher prices.

 5. *Review Sentiments*: Sentiment analysis of guest reviews indicated that location, comfortable, and neighborhood